mostafawaelshoeip/Frontend-Mentor-QR-code-component-07/README.md

 My challenge 07 with Frontend Mentor.

-This is a resposive QR preview card.
+This is a responsive QR preview card.

 Created on 7/10/2024